anitalu724/MutScape/README.md

 ### Analysis and Visualization
-MutScape provides 8 different analyses and some of them generate plots after analysis.
+MutScape provides 8 different analyses and some of them generate plots after analysis.</br>
 See [Wiki](https://github.com/anitalu724/MutScape/wiki/Table-of-arguments-for-analysis-and-visualization) for detailed information.

 #### Quick start